Animal Science Teams

 Animal Behavior and Welfare Club

-The Animal Behavior and Welfare Club was established in the Spring of 2021 when a group of students noticed that there was not a student organization related to animal welfare, although the topic is discussed in many classes at the University of Nebraska.
+The Animal Behavior and Welfare Club was established in the Spring of 2021 when a group of students noticed that there was not a student organization related to animal welfare, although the topic is discussed in many classes at the university.
 A wide range of animals are covered, including but not limited to, companion animals, livestock, and animals in zoos.

 Block and Bridle Club